ronakbhawnani/Social-Media-With-Real-Time-Chat/README.md

-# Social Media Website

-The technologies I used in building this project are:
-- Python
-- Django
-- Django Channels
-- JavaScript
-- Bootstrap
-- CSS
-- HTML

-In building this project, I learnt
-- Django ORM and Database Manipulation.
-- Django Channels and how it works.
-- JavaScript, APIs and how the frontend and the backend communicate.
-- Using media and static files in production.
-- Deploying ASGI applications.

-## Functionalities Implemented
 Here are the functionalities I implemented in building this project.
 1. Authentication (Signup, Login, Logout, Change Password, Reset Password).
 2. Update User Profile (Profile Image, Cover Image, Names, Overview, Occupation, Username, Email, Phone, Marital Status).